JebinJoseJV/Projects/02.Resume Screening app/README.md

-This repository contains the code and resources for a resume screening application built using Streamlit.
+This directory contains the code and resources for a resume screening application.

 ## Project Structure